ReginaldSourn/ReginaldSourn/README.md

 ## 💡 Research Interests and Long-Term Objectives

 - 🛰️ Development of edge computing frameworks and power-efficient IoT devices
-- 🔐 Advancement of cybersecurity measures within IoT ecosystems
 - 🌱 Contributions to open-source technological initiatives
-- 🚗 Research into autonomous robotics and intelligent systems

 ---